Rebecca-Llang/my-karaoke-playlist/README.md

+# My Karaoke Playlist App

+This app allows you to add, delete and store karaoke songs to prepare for your next karaoke adventure!

 # Fullstack Collection App

 This repo is designed to provide space to code a fullstack app.
 It contains node modules and folders for databases, routes, API requests and React components that'll use React Query.
 Let's get going!